 Electric Bottleneck Guitar (slide for the electric guitar)

 These five areas provide a course of study that nurtures students in developing their own artistic expression.
-As Greg says...."It is much about having fun no matter what your level is what it's all about!"
+As Greg says...."It is much about having fun, while you move forward on the journey!"

 Mary Kathryn says, "I am pleased that Greg is a part of our studio for many reasons, but especially because he can really get students excited about putting in the practice time to really move forward on their musical journey.
 That is crucial to success for any student and he has the magic words to help it happen."